Find Grad Schools

 Online Linguistics & Literature Programs

-In the 2020-2021 academic year, 522 schools offered some type of linguistics and comparative literature program.
+In 2020-2021, 522 schools offered a comparative literature program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes